 We were able to step outside of the original entrance, which was just off of the Rose Garden on the east side of the building.

 View of the historic Rose Garden, which is free of charge and worth a visit.
-The 90 year old Rose Garden was the vision of USC law professor (and a devout Methodist) William Miller Bowen.
+The 90 year old Rose Garden was the vision of USC law professor - and devote Christian - William Miller Bowen.

-Here's a link to a previous post on how Bowen single handedly worked to close down and remove the saloons and brothels that were here with three museums.
+Here's a link to a previous post on how Bowen worked with the city to replace the saloons and brothels that were hear with museums and the historic Rose Garden.

 Inside the original entrance to the 1913 building, recently restored to it's original grandeur.